-- (1) Section 79B applies if, after a foreshore and seabed reserve has been set apart and established under section 43 of the Foreshore and Seabed Act 2004, a management plan for the foreshore and seabed reserve is- - (a) prepared and approved by the board of the foreshore and seabed reserve in accordance with section 44 of the Foreshore and Seabed Act 2004; and - (b) lodged with the regional council. - (2) The regional council that has responsibility for the area where the reserve is located must review its regional policy statement and each regional plan to the extent necessary to ensure that they recognise and provide for the management plan.
-It must start the review within 6 months of the management plan being lodged under subsection (1)(b). - (3) Section 79(4), (5), and (6) applies to a review required by this section
+- (1) Section 79B applies if, after a foreshore and seabed reserve has been set apart and established under section 43 of the Foreshore and Seabed Act 2004, a management plan for the foreshore and seabed reserve is- - (a) prepared and approved by the board of the foreshore and seabed reserve in accordance with section 44 of the Foreshore and Seabed Act 2004; and - (b) lodged with the regional council.

+- (2) The regional council that has responsibility for the area where the reserve is located must review its regional policy statement and each regional plan to the extent necessary to ensure that they recognise and provide for the management plan.
+It must start the review within 6 months of the management plan being lodged under subsection (1)(b). - (3) Section 79(5), (8), and (9) applies to a review required by this section.

-Sections 79A and 79B were inserted, as from 17 January 2005, by section 19 Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).
-See sections 40 to 43 of that Act.
+Section 79A: inserted, on 17 January 2005, by section 19 of the Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).

-Subsection (2) was substituted, as from 10 August 2005, by section 49 Resource Management Amendment Act 2005 (2005 No 87).
-See sections 131 to 135 of that Act as to the transitional provisions.
+Section 79A(2): substituted, on 10 August 2005, by section 49 of the Resource Management Amendment Act 2005 (2005 No 87).